Leptophilic U(1) Massive Vector Bosons from Large Extra Dimensions: Reexamination of Constraints from LEP Data

 We also note that we have used a bound on $g_L$ for masses lighter than the LEP center-of-mass energy (by neglecting the mass compared to the energy in the exchange $Z'$ propagator) using the bound on new physics compatible with the bound on the compositeness scale.

-In principle, one can go down to $M_1 \simeq 1~{\rm GeV}$ with the string scale $M_s = 50~{\rm TeV}$ always accessible to a future hundred TeV hadron collider.
-To lower the string scale in this region, one assumes additional large extra dimensions transverse to both SM and $L$ stacks of branes that do not play any role in our analysis.
+Note that to lower the string scale in the region discussed above, one assumes in general additional large extra dimensions transverse to both SM and $L$ stacks of branes that do not play any role in our analysis.